 During the Liturgy of the Word at the 10.00am Mass at Clare on Sunday, children up to the age of 9 years, the Little Church, depart to the Parish Room in the Priory and follow their own Liturgy of the word based on the gospel of the Sunday.
 Older children (the Middle Church) between the ages of 9 and 15 years, study the readings of the Sunday.
 Parents are always welcome to join in and help the running of the two Churches.

 The care of God’s dwelling is a fulfilling ministry.
-The cleaners’ rota functions in a six-week cycle.
+The cleaners’ rota functions in a seven-week cycle.
 New cleaners are always welcome.